 The object of Blackjack is to beat the dealer’s hand and score as high as possible without going over 21 (busting).
 Unfortunately, some players get so obsessed with winning that they fail to realize that a loss or bust by the dealer is just as good in most cases as a player win.

 Here is a brief explanation of how to beat the dealer in Blackjack, and standard rules for when the dealer hits or stands.

 If a player draws a hand value higher than a dealer’s hand, the player wins.
-You can also beat the dealer if the dealer’s hand exceeds 21.
-One final way that you can beat the dealer is by having your first two cards equal twenty-one when the dealer’s cards do not.
+You can also beat the dealer if the dealer’s hand exceeds 21 – otherwise known as a bust.
+One final way that you can beat the dealer is by having your first two cards equal twenty-one (commonly referred to as a Blackjack) when the dealer’s cards do not.

 When does the dealer have to hit?

 The general rules of Blackjack are for the dealer to hit until he reaches 17 or above, regardless of the players’ hand.
 Blackjack dealers have to follow a strict algorithm that varies from casino to casino.
 They have no options when it comes to whether they should hit or stay.

 The house rules can vary a bit when it comes to a soft 17.

 What is a soft 17?

 In Blackjack, a soft total of 17 is a hand that includes an Ace, which has a value of 1 or 11, and a combination of other cards that add up to 17 when combined with the Ace.